snowmeltarcade/projectbirdracing/documentation/technical_architecture/graphics.md

 // == render time ==
 // ECS submits all renderable entities in scene

+// graphics manager to inform all render targets a new frame is beginning

-// ensure that all named textures are rendered
+// ensure that all named textures are rendered...
   // loop through all layers in graphics manager, starting from the furthest layer and ending with the closest layer
     // call render_entities(layer's camera)